Used Tesla Model X for sale nationwide

 Quick Summary

-The Tesla Model X (2016-present) is a pure electric SUV offering an official driving range of 301 to 314 miles (WLTP), with realistic real-world expectations of around 250 miles in varied conditions.
-It stands out as one of the few large seven-seat electric vehicles available, featuring either conventional five- or seven-seat layouts, or an executive six-seat configuration.
+The Tesla Model X (2016-present) is a pure electric SUV offering an official driving range of 301 to 314 miles (WLTP), with real-world expectations of around 250 miles in varied conditions.
+It stands out as one of the few large seven-seat electric vehicles available, featuring either conventional five or seven-seat layouts, plus an optional six-seat executive configuration.
 The distinctive Falcon Wing rear doors provide excellent access to the third row and look impressively futuristic, though they can be prone to reliability issues and operate slowly.
-Boot space is generous across all configurations, with five-seaters offering 1,050 litres and up to 2,410 litres with seats folded, whilst seven-seaters provide 425 litres behind the third row and 2,314 litres with all rear seats down.
-A 183-litre front boot adds further practicality.
+Boot space is generous across all configurations, with five-seaters offering 1,050 litres and up to 2,410 litres with seats folded, whilst a 183-litre front boot ('fronk') is standard.

 Comparison vs Key Rivals